-Employee cost: Service in-kind:
+Employee cost: Services in-kind:

-The decrease is due to 1 official resigning during the year under review.
 Officials of the Department of Cultural Affairs and Sport fulfil the executive and administrative functions associated with the Western Cape Language Committee.
 Departmental staff that supports the Public Entity includes the Chief Financial Officer, Director: Arts, Culture and Language Services, line function in the aforementioned Directorate as well as a dedicated Financial Management team that supports the Chief Financial Officer.
 Whilst line function staff and Senior Managers fulfil a dual role, the financial management team is dedicated to the Public Entity.
 Due to the dual role performed by most of the aforementioned staff, it is difficult to apportion the time spent with the Public Entities.
 The service in-kind related to their salaries cannot be measured reliably.
 The recognition therefore relates only to the dedicated finance team who supports the CFO in the execution of her role as CFO to the Public Entity and the Department.
-The amount disclosed therefore represent the service in-kind provided by the finance team only.
+The amount disclosed therefore represent the services in-kind provided by the finance team only.